 The Crack "The debut CD from this Dublin duo is an eclectic mix of styles and sounds...to describe the musical style would be a task in itself but to this musical ear it falls somewhere between funk and folksy jazz, if you get my drift...the flute and sax playing of Trish adds an interesting almost dimension to the sound and coupled with Dave's rock/pop vocal range only adds to the charm of this debut CD... all in all a fine debut".

-The West Australian"These songs by Melbourne-based duo Sahara would sound quite spectacular with the full treatment from some of the world's biggest names.
+based duo Sahara would sound quite spectacular with the full treatment from some of the world's biggest names.
 So Special has a spontaneous flow that's suited to the Band.
 The storylines often lend themselves to alternate voices which is Sahara's major strength.
 Whether it's Dave's lead on the sensuous You're My Lover or Trish's breathy whisper on Celtic Love Poem the atmospheres are subtly different.
 The lyrical definition of the acoustic guitar, the recorder and the tin whistle serve a fervently Irish flavour but the soulfulness is universal" (TR) Rating: 3.5 Stars

 Leader Newspaper Group "An interesting mix of music...from songs brimming with energy and passionate vocals to touching instrumentals such as the celtic "Tears, A unique blend of rock, folk, jazz and classical make "Vision" a must for Irish music lovers"